Game Day: Wranglers vs Reign

 Head-2-Head:

-The Wranglers have the edge in the season series with five wins in seven games and picked up a 3-1 victory in their last meeting with the Reign on Feb.3.
+The Wranglers (64pts.) fell two points back of the Reign (66pts.) in the Pacific Division playoff race after a 5-1 loss on Sunday night.

-Ontario hasn't lost in regulation in their last seven games (6-0-0-1) heading into tonight.
+Calgary holds the edge in the season series with five wins in eight games, however, Ontario hasn't lost in regulation in their last eight games (7-0-0-1) heading into tonight.

 ONE TIMERS: